daria-dsg/URLShortener/README.md

 # URL Shortener

-Command line that take an arbitrarily-long URL and shorten it for the user.
+Command line tool that take an arbitrarily-long URL and shorten it for the user.

 #### Learning Goals
 * Be able to create a new Rails project